swiftlang/swift/docs/WindowsBuild.md

 cmake --build S:\b\2
 ```

-> **NOTE:** Swift Standard Library is also built along with the compiler.
-This step extracts it into a portable SDK where we will install other runtime libraries.
+> **NOTE:** Swift runtime libraries are also built along with the compiler.
+This step extracts them into a portable SDK where we will install core libraries alongside.

 ### libdispatch